dimitris-markopoulos/Machine-Learning/README.md

 # Machine Learning Repository

 Welcome to the **Machine Learning** repository!
 This repository is a work in progress and contains (or will contain) various machine learning projects, algorithms, and implementations, covering topics in supervised learning, unsupervised learning, deep learning, and more.
-The goal is to provide well-documented and structured implementations of ML techniques, primarily using Python.
+The goal is to provide well-documented and structured implementations of ML techniques using Python.

 ## 📌 Repository Overview
 This repository includes (/planning adding in the future):